liusulin/liusulin.github.io/content/en/research/optimization/_index.md

 ---
 ## Scalable optimization for ML

-I have developed methods that scale up multi-task learning under the  distributed/federated setting [3].
+I have developed methods that scale up optimization in multi-task learning under the  distributed/federated setting [3].
 Also, I have worked on developoing and analyzing theoretical properties of gradient-based optimization algorithms for multi-task learning [4], distributed optimization [2], and matrix factorization [1].

 #### Related Publications